PCCA Board of Directors

 Directions

 The Smith Creek Playhouse is located six miles west of Franklin (WV).
-Turn right at the Courthouse onto Walnut Street, which eventually becomes Smith Creek Road.
+Turn at the Courthouse onto Walnut Street, and up Hall's Hill which eventually becomes Smith Creek Road.
 Turn right again on Hartman Lane.
-This is theater-land.

 Reservations